TempestHe/PPC-index/README.md

 - `--PV, --PE, --CV, --CE`, the indictors that correspond to the PPC-PV, PPC-PE, PPC-CV, PPC-CE indices respectively.
 They are optional.
 If one of them, i.e., `--PV` is not put on, then PPC-PV will not be constructed.
 - there are more optional input parameters that can be configured.
 See more details in the source codes.

-After constructions, there are eight files including four indices and four feature files reside in the output directory `../../../../dataset/enumeration/yeast/index`.
+After constructions, there are eight files including four indices and four feature files in the output directory `../../../../dataset/enumeration/yeast/index`.
 Note that if some of the target files are already generated, our construction program will skip those generated files to save the time cost.

 ### Subgraph Enumeration
 Secondly, run the following command to conduct subgraph enumeration experiments